![]() | HHC-4 |

 Comments

 Ha!
-I beat Jim Brain's Canonical List to this little number. >:-) Thanks to David Vohs for reporting this unit.
+I beat Jim Brain's Canonical List to this little number. >:-) Thanks

-One wonders what happened to the HHC-1, 2 and 3, but there are still historical links evocative of the HHC-4.
-One possible relative is the suspiciously similar Quasar HHC with many similar components and features, right down to the CPU and acronym, but it is merely uncommon as opposed to outright non-existent.
-(I myself own a Panasonic HHC, which is equivalent and functionally identical to the Quasar units.
-There is a previous Quasar HHC that predates even these, which uses a vacuum display and is a totally dissimilar architecture.)
-The HHC series was originally developed by French-American technology concern Friends Amis around 1981, who wanted to devise a small portable computer system around the 6502 for mobile productivity applications.
+A much better choice for the HHC-4 might have been Matsushita's Panasonic HHC, which was even 6502-based, available also as the Quasar HHC.
+(There is a previous Quasar HHC that predates even these, which uses a vacuum display and is a totally dissimilar architecture.)
+The HHC series was originally developed by French-American technology concern Friends Amis around 1981, who produced a small portable computer system around the 6502 for Matsushita to sell for mobile productivity applications.
 In its envisioned form, it would use 'ROM capsules' (ROM chips in a special carrier) as cartridge-like modules for various applications; many HHCs, including mine, were created for the insurance industry and came with a rate computation system burned into one of these 'capsules' pre-installed.
-After Friends Amis successfully designed the HHC series, Panasonic's parent company, Matsushita, which manufactures both Quasar and Panasonic brands, bought them out and added the HHC series to their product line.
-The HHC family was a modest success, selling over 70,000 units in its lifetime.
+After Friends Amis successfully designed the HHC series, Panasonic's parent company, Matsushita, which manufactures both Quasar and Panasonic brands, bought them out and the HHC family became a modest success after its launch in 1982, selling over 70,000 units in its lifetime.
+Like the HHC-4, the HHC series could take a surprisingly agile if diminutive printer/cassette interface, external screen access via composite or television RF (the HHC series supported 32x16 character graphics and two semigraphics modes), and external RS-232 serial.
+Additional devices and RAM expansion could be connected using an I/O adapter and a special frame to build a very sophisticated briefcase system.
+Why Commodore licensed the weaker IHC-8000 instead remains a mystery.